natgeo-wong/MonsoonTilt/README.md

-# **<div align="center">MonsoonTilt</div>**
+# **<div align="center">MonsoonTilt: Investigating parameters affecting Monsoon Transitions across Hemispheres using simple Aquaplanet Models</div>**

-This repository contains the analysis scripts and output for the **MonsoonTilt** project, which aims to investigate how the axial tilt/obliquity affects the abruptness of the Monsoon Transition.
+This repository contains the analysis scripts and output for the **MonsoonTilt** project, which aims to investigate how parameters such as axial tilt/obliquity affects the abruptness of the Monsoon Transition.

 **Created/Mantained By:** Nathanael Wong (nathanaelwong@fas.harvard.edu)
 > Introductory Text Here.